 Your prescription drug benefits include a maintenance drug benefit.
-If you are prescribed a maintenance drug, as classified by the Plan, you can save money by receiving your maintenance drug prescription through the CVS Caremark mail order pharmacy or through a participating retail pharmacy.
+If you are prescribed a maintenance drug, as classified by the Plan, you can save money by receiving your maintenance drug prescription through the CVS/caremark mail order pharmacy or through a participating retail pharmacy.
 You save money either way!
 Only prescription drugs classified as maintenance drugs by the Plan will be eligible for maintenance drug benefits.

-Mail Order through CVS Caremark Pharmacy: If you have your prescription filled by the CVS Caremark mail order pharmacy, your prescriptions will be shipped to your home address saving you time and many times cost less.
+Mail Order through CVS/caremark Pharmacy: If you have your prescription filled by the CVS/caremark mail order pharmacy, your prescriptions will be shipped to your home address saving you time and, many times mail order costs less.
 The mail order benefit allows you a ninety (90) day supply of your maintenance drugs.
 Refer to the Schedule of Benefits on page 4 for more details.

 Retail Pharmacy: If you have your maintenance drug prescription filled by a participating retail pharmacy, you may receive a ninety (90) day supply.
-Participating pharmacies must meet the terms and conditions for participation in the provider network established by CVS Caremark, including price and dispensing fee.
+Participating pharmacies must meet the terms and conditions for participation in the provider network established by CVS/caremark, including price and dispensing fee.